Bellfalasch/frontend-forum/slides-frontend-onboarding.md

 <v-clicks>

-* First: Welcome, how are you?
+* First: Welcome, who are you?
 * What's a "Discipline Leader Front-end"?
 * Who am I?
 * Our front-end community and arenas